debate-map/app/README.md

 Prerequisite steps: [setup-backend](#setup-backend)

-> There are multiple ways to set up a local Kubernetes cluster, but this guide-module assumes you'll be using the recommended option of Docker Desktop.
+> There are multiple ways to set up a local Kubernetes cluster, but this guide-module assumes you'll be using the recommended option of either Docker Desktop or Rancher Desktop.
 If for some reason you instead want to use K3d, Kind, etc., see the [setup-k8s-alt](#setup-k8s-alt) module.

-#### Setup for Docker Desktop Kubernetes **(recommended k8s system)**
+#### Setup for Docker Desktop Kubernetes

 * 1\) Create your Kubernetes cluster in Docker Desktop, by checking "Enable Kubernetes" in the settings, and pressing apply/restart.

 > To delete and recreate the cluster, use the settings panel.

+#### Setup for Rancher Desktop Kubernetes

+* 1\) Create your Kubernetes cluster in Rancher Desktop; this is done automatically during the first launch of Rancher Desktop.

+> To delete and recreate the cluster, use the settings panel.

 #### After steps

 * 1\) Create an alias/copy of the k8s context you just created, renaming it to "dm-local":
-	* 1.1\) For Docker Desktop, this means:
+	* 1.1\) For Docker Desktop and Rancher Desktop, this means:
 		* 1.1.1\) Open: `$HOME/.kube/config`
-		* 1.1.2\) Find the section with these contents:
+		* 1.1.2\) Find the section with these contents: (Rancher Desktop uses "rancher-desktop" instead)
 		```
 		- context:
 		    cluster: docker-desktop
 		    user: docker-desktop
 		  name: docker-desktop
 		```
-		* 1.1.3\) Copy that section and paste it just below, changing the copy's `name: docker-desktop` to `name: dm-local`.
+		* 1.1.3\) Copy-paste that section just below it, changing the copy's `name: docker-desktop` to `name: dm-local`, then save.
+		* 1.1.4\) [opt] To switch to this new context immediately (not necessary): `kubectl config use-context dm-local`
 * 2\) [opt] To make future kubectl commands more convenient, set the context's default namespace: `kubectl config set-context --current --namespace=app`

 #### Troubleshooting